 Washington, DC 20004-2541

-Grace E. Speights is a partner in Morgan Lewis's Labor and Employment Practice, Managing Partner of the Washington, D.C. office, chair of the Systemic Employment Litigation Practice, and co-chair of the firm's Diversity Committee.
+Grace E. Speights is a partner in Morgan Lewis's Labor and Employment Practice, co-Managing Partner of the Washington, D.C. office, chair of the Systemic Employment Litigation Practice, and co-chair of the firm's Diversity Committee.
 Ms. Speights focuses her practice on counseling and defending clients in connection with employment discrimination claims, primarily those involving class claims, and on counseling clients regarding best practices for corporate diversity initiatives.
 Ms. Speights has handled many employment discrimination class action cases.
 She also has defended several cases involving claims of discrimination in public accommodations.